 Create FAIRification tools needed to integrate data of multiple types and/or of multiple resources

 Linking data (both structured and unstructured) can only be accomplished with a robust metadata framework such as ontologies, RDF triples, formalised schema and serialisation formats.
 Maintenance of ontologies and linked-data resources is an ongoing activity to ensure continual compatibility with the evolving community standards and requirements.

 Access ontologies and other reporting standards in support of delivery of FAIR principles

 High-content data curation underlying the establishment of knowledge discovery networks requires machine-based annotation tools that search for the best-possible ontology term(s) to the biological concept being curated (e.g. finding ontology terms and cross-references).

-We anticipate that ELIXIR will identify a portfolio of resources that will effectively populate each of the boxes in the diagram above to reflect the EIP roadmap.
+We anticipate that ELIXIR will identify a portfolio of resources that will effectively populate each of the boxes in the diagram above to reflect the 2019-2023 EIP Scientific Programme mission.
 This is an ongoing activity that will evolve as requirements for scientific research change over time.
 The ELIXIR portfolio will be revised and released periodically to reflect this.